adamkasztenny/resume-name-remover/backend/README.md

 # Resume Name Remover - backend API
-Attempts to reduce hiring bias by removing a candidate's name.
 This is a simple REST API that accepts a PDF as input, and returns a new PDF without the candidate's name, as well as removing formatting found in the original PDF.

-To start the server in production mode:
+To start the server in production mode on [localhost:8080](http://localhost:8080):

 ```
 make start
 ```

-and in development mode:
+and in development mode on [localhost:8080](http://localhost:8080):

 ```
 make start_development